LinuKKx/Kika-Kalolo.github.io/README.md

 I'm a sucker for dogs and this is what a phishing attack looks like.
 Whatever your kryptonite is, hackers will know.
 I got an email about a lost puppy and based on the context of the email, all I had to do was click on the link (photo).
 Without thinking, I clicked on the [link](https://github.com/user-attachments/assets/e22cfcbd-5d30-48d0-9cb9-8ac5cd3e3e27)
 ![phish](https://github.com/user-attachments/assets/2b8b47c5-6b6e-4bbb-98a1-a7505389947a)
-A few tips to consider before clicking on a link:smirk:
+A few tips to consider before clicking on a link
-:1: It's OK to ask the sender "what is it?".
+1. It's OK to ask the sender "what is it?".
-:2: NEVER assume that the :link: is SAFE because you know the sender.
+2. NEVER assume that the link is SAFE because you know the sender.
-:3: Look for spelling errors.
+3. Look for spelling errors.
-:4: If you didn't enter a competition, do not accept the Invite.
+4. If you are not expecting an email for an software update, do not click.

 **I should NOT have clicked on that link but how could I not, right?**